Miconazole and zinc oxide topical

 What is miconazole and zinc oxide topical?

-The ointment form of this medicine is used to treat diaper rash with yeast infection (candidiasis) in children and babies who are at least 4 weeks old.
+The ointment form is used to treat diaper rash with yeast infection (candidiasis) in children and babies who are at least 4 weeks old.
 Miconazole and zinc oxide topical ointment is for use only on diaper rash that has been diagnosed by a doctor.

-The spray form of this medicine is used to treat fungal infections of the skin, such as athlete's foot (tinea pedis), jock itch (tinea cruris), or ringworm (tinea corporis).
+The spray form is used to treat fungal infections of the skin, such as athlete's foot (tinea pedis), jock itch (tinea cruris), or ringworm (tinea corporis).
 Miconazole and zinc oxide topical spray is for use by adults and children who are at least 2 years old.

 Miconazole and zinc oxide topical should not be used to prevent diaper rash in either children or incontinent adults.